The ELODIE survey for northern extra-solar planets IV. HD196885, a close binary star with a 3.7-year planet: Orbital solutions for the HD 196885 system

 As expected, the orbital parameters of the outer body still present some uncertainties around the best fitted value.
 This is particularly true for the orbital period, meaning that this parameter may assume rather different values.
-The Levenberg-Marquardt method converges to a minimum $ \chi^2 $, but other close local minima may represent as well a good fit to our data.
-For a particular choice of the orbital period, all the other parameters can adjust in a way such that the $ \chi^2 $ value remains close to the value from the best fit (Tab.\ref{T2}).
-Thus, any orbital solution with a $ \chi^2 $ and an $rms$ close to the values from Table~\ref{T2} can be seen as a good model of the system (eg. Tab.\ref{T3}).
+The Levenberg-Marquardt method converges to a minimum $ \chi^2 $, but other close local minima also may represent a good fit to our data.
+For a particular choice of the orbital period, all the other parameters can adjust in a way such that the $ \chi^2 $ value remains close to the value from the best fit (Table~\ref{T2}).
+Thus, any orbital solution with a $ \chi^2 $ and an $rms$ close to the values from Table~\ref{T2} can be seen as a good model of the system (eg. Table~\ref{T3}).

 \citet{Chauvin_etal_2006,Chauvin_etal_2007} determined that { HD}\,196885 is a close visual binary.
 They derive a possible mass for the companion of $0.5-0.6\,M_\odot$ at a projected physical distance of $\sim$23\,AU and spectral type M1\,V. As they noticed, for those values of the mass and semi-major axis we should be able to monitor its orbital motion using radial velocity measurements of the main star.
 In order to test if our drift can be interpreted as the observed stellar companion, we fitted our data by fixing orbital periods compared to those forecasted by \citet{Chauvin_etal_2007}.
-As it is shown in Table~\ref{T3}, we are able to find multiple possibilities that match their observations.
+As shown in Table~\ref{T3}, we are able to find multiple possibilities that match their observations.
 Notice also that the values of the mass listed in Table~\ref{T3} correspond to minimum masses.
 Because of the factor $ \sin i $, the real masses can be larger.
-We then conclude that the outer companion of the star { HD}\,196885\,A is almost certainly the stellar mass object observed by \citet{Chauvin_etal_2006,Chauvin_etal_2007}, henceforward denoted by { HD}\,196885\,B. The inner companion of { HD}\,196885\,A remains a planetary body, henceforward { HD}\,196885\,Ab, with orbital parameters given by those listed in Table~\ref{T2}.
+We then conclude that the outer companion of the star { HD}\,196885\,A is almost certainly the stellar mass object observed by \citet{Chauvin_etal_2006,Chauvin_etal_2007}, denoted { HD}\,196885\,B. The inner companion of { HD}\,196885\,A remains a planetary body, hereafter called { HD}\,196885\,Ab, with orbital parameters listed in Table~\ref{T2}.

 Finally, we note that the { HD}\,196885 system may be a part of a wider binary with the star { BD}+104251\,B located $\sim$191.9'' North of { HD}\,196885\,A \citep{Trilling_etal_2007}.
 At a distance of 33\,pc measured by \citet{Perryman_etal_1997}, we estimate a semi-major axis of 6330\,AU, that is, a drift contribution of $\sim$1\,$\mathrm{cm \,s}^{-1}\mathrm{yr}^{-1}$ to the radial velocity of { HD}\,196885\,A (assuming a circular orbit), and thus impossible to be detected with { ELODIE}.